-Cold foil transfer is a modern method of applying metallic particles to a substrate in order to add metallic effects and value to the final product.
-Cold foil transfer is a common technology in the offset printing industry.
+Cold transfer is a modern method of applying metallic particles to a substrate to add metallic effects and value to the final product.
+Cold transfer is a common technology in the offset printing industry.

 Because the adhesive is applied like a conventional ink, no expensive stamping die has to be created.
 Once printed, the surface of cold foil images may be overprinted and varnished.

 With both hot foil stamping and cold transfer technology being eco-friendly printing techniques, why should you choose cold transfer?
 Well, let us explain:

 Cold transfer can be done inline, at a maximum speed of 20.000 sheets per hour.
 Compared to the hot foil stamping process, where it is impossible to do it inline and where the maximum speed only is 4.500 sheets per hour, cold transfer technology is much more efficient.

 By using standard offset plates, which can be created fast, it is also less expensive than hot foil stamping where you need customized and expensive dies to start the process.